 It all makes the park a very popular family recreation destination.
 A number of walking trails are available in and around the park, offering photo-worthy views of the river and providing access to the upper and lower falls.

 There is no camping at Cameron Lake, but it is an ideal spot for swimming, kayaking/canoeing, and fishing, as well as sailboarding, due to a wind funnel created by the surrounding mountains.
 The Cameron Lake and Beaufort day-use areas are located 10 minutes west of the campground on Highway 4.
-Camping is available at the Little Qualicum Falls Park with 96 campsites available, 66 are up for reserve camping, 33 are first come first serve sites.
-All in all, this is one of Vancouver Islands premier parks.
+Camping is available at the Little Qualicum Falls Park with 96 campsites available, 9 are first-come, first-served sites.
+All in all, this is one of Vancouver Islands’ premier parks.